endurantgames/cosmiclegends/src/classes/construct.md

 ![Jeri North, a.k.a.
 Rockstar](art/jeshields/monstrosity.png "Jeri North, a.k.a.
 Rockstar"){.class}
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

-## Monstrosity Abilities {  .class}
+## Construct Abilities {  .class}

 Each Volume, you gain a new ability from your class.
-Your Monstrosity Abilities show your increasing distance from humanity.
+Your Construct Abilities show your increasing distance from biological humanity.
 Each ability can be chosen only once.

 ### Prime Ability